Skip to main content

 Laura Smith Morton

-Laura leverages her deep government and industry experience to provide clients strategies to navigate federal government policy and practices and compliance with complex regulatory requirements.
+Laura advises clients on infrastructure development, leveraging her deep government and industry experience to navigate federal policy and ensure compliance with complex regulatory requirements.

-Laura previously served as the senior director for offshore wind at American Clean Power (ACP), the leading renewable energy industry trade association in the United States.
-Prior to joining ACP, she served as acting deputy chief of staff and senior advisor to the Administrator of the National Oceanic and Atmospheric Administration, where she worked on a range of issues spanning water resources and data, fisheries, aquaculture, and infrastructure permitting.
+Laura previously served as senior director for offshore wind at American Clean Power, the leading U.S. renewable energy trade association, and before that as acting deputy chief of staff and senior advisor to the Administrator of the National Oceanic and Atmospheric Administration.
+She has held senior positions at the U.S. Department of Energy, the White House Council for Environmental Quality, and the Office of Management and Budget, where she led interagency efforts to streamline federal permitting for large infrastructure projects.

 Education & Credentials